 But aside from these changes in oral health care, it’s also essential to master the basic rules for achieving excellent oral health.
 Just to refresh your mind (and your mouth), here are the rules of basic oral health.

-Probably the most important of the the rules of basic oral health is to brush twice a day.
+Probably one of the most important postulates of the rules of basic oral health is to brush twice a day.
 Each time you do this, you should be aiming to be brushing for a minimum of two minutes.
 If you rush the process, then you will end up missing entire sections of teeth.

 Don’t scrounge when it comes to buying a toothbrush, it is one of the most important items in your house, healthwise.
 Think about investing in an electric toothbrush.
 The vibrations that they emit are so much better for battling plaque buildup than a traditional, old-fashioned brush.

 When brushing, it is important to hold your toothbrush at a slight angle, and to brush with short up and down motions on both the inside and the outside of your teeth.
 Also, don’t forget that you should also be brushing your tongue as part of the process!

 4 Fluoride Toothpaste

 You need to be looking for a toothpaste that has fluoride as its main ingredient, preferably one that does not contain sulphate.
 Sulphate can lead to a drying out of the mouth, which can cause unwanted bad breath.